Meet the forest's inhabitants

 Forest muse

-I'm going to leave you now.
-I'll let you continue along your way.
-I've enjoyed accompanying you under the foliage.
 Now, you can take off your earphones and with your bare ears, listen to the whispers and cries of the forest.
 Come back whenever you like, every day in the forest is different, every walk is different.
 Long may we be welcomed into the home of roedeer, foxes, woodpeckers, squirrels, gosshawks, beech trees, lime trees, mushrooms, and ferns.

-If I would have a magic wand, I would make everybody, every visitor of the Sonian Forest more aware of all the biodiversity that are living here.
-If everybody would be more aware of this, I think that it would be really good for the Sonian Forest.
+If I would have a magic wand, I would make everybody, every visitor of the Sonian forest more aware of all the biodiversity that are living here.
+If everybody would be more aware of this, I think that it would be really good for the Sonian forest.

 Every day I come into the forest and I just thanks that we've got this amazing place.
 It's just such a wonderful, I hate to use the word, but wonderful resource.
 It's a wonderful thing to have here.
 It's a gift.